- City Government

 - Patrol Division

-The Patrol Division is responsible for daily patrols in Lenoir and responds to all dispatched calls for police service in the city 24 hours a day, seven days a week.
+The Patrol Division is responsible for daily patrols in Lenoir and responds to all dispatched calls for police service in the city 24 hours a day, 7 days a week, 365 days a year.

-The Patrol Division also coordinates many programs available to citizens including Citizens Police Academy, Citizens Canine Academy, and National Night Out.
+The Patrol Division is involved in a number of programs available to citizens to include: Citizens Canine Academy, Citizens Police Academy, Explorers Post, and National Night Out.

 The K9 Unit is currently made up of three officers and their canine partners.
 They work together in monthly training exercises, demonstrations, and other special events.
 Each dog and handler is trained in one or more areas of specialty, including search and rescue, narcotics search and seizure, and tracking.
-For the past 9 years, the K9 Unit has hosted a "hands-on" Citizens Canine Academy to instruct citizens on basic obedience exercises and problem areas concerning pets.
+For several years now, the K9 Unit has hosted a "hands-on" Citizens Canine Academy to instruct citizens on basic obedience exercises and problem areas concerning pets.